Quick start guide

 Initial preparations

-If you don't have an account already, sign up for a free Signicat account by completing the following initial preparations:
+If you do not have an account already, then you need to sign up to the Signicat Dashboard for free and complete the initial preparations.
+To do this:

-We recommend you create a sandbox account to test our services before going live.
+We recommend that you create a sandbox account to test our services before going live.
 Sandbox and production accounts must be set up separately.

 When testing the integration in your default sandbox account (created automatically on sign-up), it is recommended to use dummy data.
 If you plan to go live or prefer not to share data, you can request your own dedicated sandbox account.
 This will ensure data privacy and isolation for your testing needs.
 Then please contact us by creating a support ticket in the Signicat Dashboard.